St. Pauls Cathedral

 Where to Eat Nearby

-Blacklock on Old Bailey (10 minutes walk) does the best chops in the City - grass-fed British lamb and pork cooked over charcoal.
-The Sunday chops feast at £27 per person is one of the better-value serious lunches in London.
+Blacklock on Old Bailey (10 minutes’ walk) does the best chops in the City - grass-fed British lamb and pork over charcoal.
+The Sunday chops feast at around £27 is one of the better-value serious lunches in London.
 Book ahead.
+Sweetings on Queen Victoria Street has been a fish restaurant since 1889, open weekday lunchtimes only, no reservations.
+Potted shrimp, fish pie, dressed crab, good port.
+A genuine City institution that has survived by not needing to change.